Galaxy S26 Ultra: Samsung reveals key camera upgrades in latest teasers

 @theintrotech

-Leaked renders suggest that the S26 Ultra will return to the rear camera island design, accommodating a main camera with a wider aperture.
-This wider f/1.4 aperture on the rumoured 200MP primary sensor allows more light to reach the sensor, which Samsung claims will significantly improve low-light photography and video recording compared with the Galaxy S25 Ultra.
+Leaks and early renders add further context.
+The Galaxy S26 Ultra is rumoured to bring back a rear camera island design, potentially to accommodate a main sensor with a wider aperture.
+The speculated f/1.4 aperture on a 200MP primary camera would allow more light to hit the sensor, which could translate to better night photography and smoother low-light video compared to the Galaxy S25 Ultra.
+However, Samsung has not officially confirmed these details.

-The teaser videos also highlight improvements in low-light video capture, showcasing clearer and more detailed footage in challenging lighting conditions.
+Beyond zoom, the teaser videos also point to improvements in low-light video capture, with footage appearing clearer and more detailed in challenging lighting conditions.

 In terms of camera specifications, the Galaxy S26 Ultra is rumoured to include a 50MP periscope telephoto lens with 5x optical zoom and a 10MP telephoto lens with 3x optical zoom.
 Meanwhile, the Galaxy S26 and S26+ may either receive an upgraded 12MP telephoto camera with 3x optical zoom or retain the 10MP telephoto lens from the previous generation.

-The full Galaxy S26 series, including the S26, S26+, and S26 Ultra, is expected to be officially unveiled on February 25, with sales likely to start in March.
-Depending on the region, the devices will be powered by either the Snapdragon 8 Elite Gen 5 or Samsung’s Exynos 2600 processor.
+The Galaxy S26 lineup, expected to include the S26, S26+ and S26 Ultra, is widely tipped to be unveiled on February 25, with sales likely beginning in March.
+Depending on the market, the phones are expected to run on either Qualcomm’s Snapdragon 8 Elite Gen 5 chipset or Samsung’s own Exynos 2600 processor.

 Samsung’s early teasers signal a clear focus on enhancing camera performance, particularly in zoom and low-light video, setting the stage for one of the company’s most camera-focused flagship launches to date.